Monkeystation/photanol-com/src/pages/index.md

       title: Strategic partnership with Renoit
       icon: /img/roadmap_partnerships.png
       image: /img/7-strategic-partnership-renolit.jpg
-    - title: SCALE UP TO COMMERCIAL PLANT
+    - title: Scale up to commercial plant
       year: "2023"
       text: The next milestone-in-the-works is proving commercial viability for global manufacturing needs.
 Meaning a lego-block-style upscale a 100 times that